Instant pot ribs are glorious and this recipe gives you all of the flavour of Chinese Spare Ribs at home in the shortest

 For many years Spare Ribs or Chinese chicken and mushrooms were my go-to choice from our local takeaway.

 As I grew older I became more adventurous but they still hold a special place in my nostalgic food memories!

 Just like my Slow Cooker Char Siu Ribs, these play homage to those memories.

-These sticky Chinese ribs are loaded with the sweetness of hoisin sauce helped along with a little ketchup.
+These sticky Instant Pot Chinese ribs are loaded with the sweetness of hoisin sauce helped along with a little ketchup.

-Then there is the addition of a little soy sauce and some Chinkiang vinegar.
-All in all really very simple.
+Then there is the addition of a little soy sauce and some Chinkiang vinegar to amp up the salty, sweet and sour vibe.